Autodidac/AlmondCore/README.md

 ### Core of AlmondEngine
 AlmondCore serves as the foundation of AlmondEngine, a modular 3D game engine that is free and open-source, licensed under Apache 2.0.
 This makes it suitable for both hobbyists and professional developers seeking a robust engine for their projects.

-### Multithreaded, Task-Oriented, Event-Driven Hybrid Engine Design
+### Advanced Multithreading, Task-and-Event Driven Hybrid Engine Design
 AlmondCore is designed for extensibility with a flexible Entity Component System (ECS).
 It provides powerful, agent-like behavior for complex systems, including (But NOT limited to) game development.

-Core components include:
+#### Core components include:
 - Scene System: Manage multiple scenes with ease.
 - Task Scheduler: Efficiently distribute tasks across multiple threads.
 - Event System: Process events asynchronously for better performance.